RillonDodgers/run-slackups/README.md

 You do need to `sudo apt-get install markdown` in order to use this script.

-when you first clone the file, you'll need to run `bash bootstrap.sh` or `mkdir content slackups`
+when you first clone the repo, you'll need to run `bash bootstrap.sh` or `mkdir content slackups`